Coronavirus (COVID-19) travel advice

 - Discouraging the use of cash when buying tickets.
 We can still accept cash if you have no other means of payment.

 - Turnaround cleaning is carried out at terminus stations throughout the day in on train toilets and train interiors.
 This includes high touch point areas such as grab rails and washroom surfaces.
 Touchpoints are additionally sanitised overnight.

 - Fogging is delivered to in-service trains at a frequency of 42 days following an interior heavy clean.
 Reactive fogging is also undertaken where a suspected case of COVID-19 has been reported.
-Monthly swab testing is also undertaken for COVID.
+Testing is also undertaken for COVID.

 Hand sanitisers are available at all staffed stations, but we encourage you to always carry your own.